bhrutledge/jahhills.com/README.md

 SSH to server.

-Activate virtual environment.

-Update environment with `DJANGO_SETTINGS_MODULE=hth.settings make`
+Update environment with `git pull && make`

 Restart process with `supervisorctl restart jahhills`.